tedyun/shortlinks-light/README.md

 Note that if your server is in a remote machine and if you started the server in SSH, closing the SSH session will terminate the server.
 I recommend running the server in a `tmux` session to keep it running (alternatively you can use `nohup`).

-# Notes
+# Acknowledgement

-The code in this repo is partially based on https://codeburst.io/creating-custom-url-shortener-with-nodejs-de10bbbb89c7
+The code in this repo was partially inspired by https://codeburst.io/creating-custom-url-shortener-with-nodejs-de10bbbb89c7.